svlad-90/DLT-Message-Analyzer/md/grouped_view/grouped_view.md

 # How does it work?

-The above screenshot contains an example of "grouped view" for a system journal's messages.
+The above screenshot contains an example of a "grouped view" for a system journal's messages.

 ### Used regex is: